tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter02.0.md

 !!! info "I will always be here {{daimon.hero}}.
 Have you shortened my name now?
 A gesture of familiarity and friendship?
 How can I help you {{daimon.hero_nickname}}?"

 `{{daimon.ai_nickname}} feels more natural for me.
-So, back on point, we discussed training.
+And everyone calls me Dom, so, back on point, we discussed training.
 What do we need to do?
 What's the plan?
-Do YOU have a plan?`
+DO you have a plan?`

 !!! info "First, since there are other Daimons actively hunting in this area, we should go somewhere remote, more isolated than here, so we are not discovered.
 Do you have a location we can use for this?"